tanersarptonay/CENG111-THE3-Tester/README.md

                from CENG_111_THE3.the3 import *

 Tester prints all of the cases (True or False) on results.txt.
+Terminal just shows your score.

 You can use tester_short.txt for easier analyzing the cases.
 To do that, just change the file name at the sixth line.